About Cipi

 Where Forge wins: GUI, multi-cloud provisioning, teams, monitoring dashboards, heartbeats, health checks, and years of production hardening.
 If your team is not comfortable with SSH and prefers a visual interface, or if you need to manage servers across multiple cloud accounts, Forge is the better choice.

-Both Ploi and Moss trade a monthly fee and SaaS dependency for a polished GUI and built-in monitoring.
-Cipi trades the GUI for zero cost, open source code, full CLI control, a complete REST API, native GitHub & GitLab deployment integration, a dual MCP server (per-app and global) for AI-driven management, AES-256-CBC encryption at rest for all configs, and built-in encrypted server-to-server sync for automated failover replication.
-Notable differences: Moss is not Laravel-exclusive (no built-in Deployer, no artisan shortcuts) and its free tier imposes a deploy quota that runs out quickly on active workflows — Cipi has no deploy limits.
-On data sovereignty: Ploi is EU-based (Netherlands) and natively GDPR-compliant, which is a genuine advantage over US-based alternatives.
-Cipi goes further — no infrastructure data leaves your VPS at all, and all configs are encrypted on disk.
-Neither Ploi nor Moss offer config encryption at rest or built-in server sync.
-Ploi is the better choice if you want a Forge-like experience at a lower price point.
-Both remain the right choice over Cipi if your team prefers a GUI and does not need CLI-first pipeline automation or AI integration.
+Ploi trades a monthly fee and SaaS dependency for a polished GUI and built-in monitoring.
+Cipi trades the GUI for zero cost, open source code, full CLI control, a complete REST API, native GitHub & GitLab deployment integration, a dual MCP server for AI-driven management, AES-256-CBC encryption at rest, and built-in encrypted server-to-server sync.
+On data sovereignty: Ploi is EU-based (Netherlands) and natively GDPR-compliant — a genuine advantage over US-based SaaS panels.
+Cipi goes further: no infrastructure data leaves your VPS at all.
+Ploi is the better choice if you want a Forge-like experience at a lower price point and prefer a GUI over CLI-first automation.
+For similar SaaS options see moss.sh and Cleavr.

 Cipi vs RunCloud